SelwynLatog/rot-nn/README.md

 This is an experimental project, and I will be doing major changes as I continue and deepen my learning of neural networks

-##how it works:
+## how it works:
 a sentence is split into each word.
-Each word gets conveted to a number.
+Each word gets converted to a number.
 The network takes N words at a time, tries to guess the next one, checks how wrong it was, then nudges its weights to be less wrong.
 Repeat 5000 times (or how many times you want it is configurable via constants.py), that's it.

-##architecture (if you want the nerdy technical explanation):
+## architecture (if you want the nerdy technical explanation):
 -input: N one-hot vectors concatenated -> shape (1, vocab_size × N)
 -hidden layer: linear transformation + ReLU activation -output layer: linear transformation + softmax -> probability